aomlomics/protocols/protocol_pcr_ssu12sv5v6_mifish.md

 | 1.0.0 | 2021-08-22 | Initial release |
 | 1.0.1 | 2024-10-23 | Formatting edits |

+- Version numbers start at 1.0.0 when the protocol is first completed and will increase when changes that impact the outcome of the procedure are made (patches: 1.0.1; minor changes: 1.1.0; major changes: 2.0.0).
 - Release date is the date when a given protocol version was finalised.
 - Description of revisions includes a brief description of what was changed relative to the previous version.